Creating an email template

 1 2 3 4 5 6 <head> <meta http-equiv="content-type" content="text/html; charset=utf-8" /> <title>`substitute(Filename('', 'Page Title'), '^.', '\u&', '')`</title> </head>

-The drag & drop editing experience is broken out into 3 sections: Sending Settings, Content, and Preview & Test.
+The drag & drop editing experience is divided into three sections: Sending Settings, Content, and Preview & Test.

 The Sending Settings section allows you to configure your from and reply-to address as well as set the subject line or pre-header.